 - Director application (BPSS-15) including $100 application fee and supporting documentation.

 - Licensed Private Career School Teacher

 - a) To identify any licensed teacher who intends to work for your school, please provide copies of the teacher’s valid teacher license.
 Please do this for all teachers you plan to employ.

 - b) Submit a private career school teacher (BPSS-17 ) application for a qualified teacher, including $100 application fee for each teacher, along with supporting documentation.
 A teacher application sent in with a new school application will NOT be issued until the school is approved.
 Any applicant who wishes to obtain his/her teacher’s license now should submit the application, with supporting documentation and fee, independent of the school application.

-- Agent application (BPSS-18) (see Section 126.12 of the Commissioner's Regulations) and appropiate fees listed on the application with two (2) 1" x 1" photos for each.
+- Agent application (BPSS-18) (see Part 126.12 of the Commissioner's Regulations) and appropiate fees listed on the application with two (2) 1" x 1" photos for each.
 An application must be submitted for any individual who

 - receives any type of payment from the school or corporation